Listed below is some important information to help Tenants with their property.

 The tenancy agreement is a legal and binding contract for the set term that you have previously agreed and signed for.
 However, if due to unforeseen circumstances, you need to leave the property before the expiration of the tenancy subject to the Landlord’s written agreement, we would be willing under your written instructions to re-advertise the property for re-let.

-Should it not be possible to re-let the property immediately, you would be responsible for all rental, gas, electricity and telephone payments until the new tenants have taken up occupation of the property or until the original termination date of the agreement, whichever is sooner.
+Should it not be possible to re-let the property immediately, you would be responsible for all rental expenses such as Council Tax, gas, electricity, water and telephone payments until the new tenants have taken up occupation of the property or until the original termination date of the agreement, whichever is sooner.
 If you fail to vacate the property on the date requested or agreed, or fail to meet the obligations of the letting agreement, then we reserve the right to make a reasonable charge to cover legal fees, losses and other costs to the landlord, agent or other parties.